Designating bathing waters in Wales: guidance note

 - Clearly show the time, date, and number of bathers during each survey occasion.

-- Cover at least 20 days over the bathing season (15th May to 30th September).
+- Cover at least 20 days over the national bathing season for Wales.
 These days do not have to be consecutive and should include both weekdays and weekends to capture variations.
 This is the minimum expectation for your site to be considered.

 - Your survey must include bather numbers recorded during the busiest 4 hours of each day surveyed, the hours do not need to be consecutive and should best represent your site.